UKHomeOffice/application-container-platform/developer-docs/platform_introduction.md

 There is a troubleshooting section further on about how to debug any issues you may encounter.

 ## Expose your application
-To expose your application externall you will need to create a service and an ingress controller for it.
+To expose your application externally you will need to create a service and an ingress controller for it.
 The service will expose your application within the kubernetes cluster and the ingress controller will expose your service to the outside world.

 ### Define a service for your application